jith4j/jith4j/README.md

 ### Hi there, I'm JITH [http://jith.epizy.com] 👋

-##  I am a Programming and ML Enthusiast and a Web Developer from Thiruvananthapuram, Kerala.
+##  A Programming && Machine Learning && Web Developping enthusiast from Thiruvananthapuram, Kerala.
 I love to code and spend time with my friends.
 - 🔭 I was a web developer intern at Artil Solutions [https://www.artilsolutions.com]
 - 🌱 I’m currently learning Everything
 - 👯 I’m looking to collaborate with other developers